JonnyAsh/ISS-Logbook/README.md

 -------------------------------------------------------------

 # 5 Linters
-Below are four types: Pylint and flake8 examine stylistic errors, Mccabe searches for complexity, and Bandit analyses for security vulnerabilities.
+There are four types: Pylint and flake8 examine stylistic errors, Mccabe searches for complexity, and Bandit analyses for security vulnerabilities.

 ## 5.1 Flake8